jseifeddine/netbox-ipam-bug/README.md

 - Start the NetBox Docker stack
 - Create an API token for authentication
 - Insert dummy test data (10,000 interfaces with the same IP addresses assigned to each)
-- Run the test cases to verify IP address assignments
+- Run the test cases to verify IP address assignments via the API
 - Output results to a text file

 ## Customizing NetBox Version